Abortion providers sue Texas over virus outbreak order

 The order in Texas is in effect until at least April 21.

 “Abortion is essential healthcare, and it is a time-sensitive service,” said Amy Hagstrom Miller, president of Whole Woman’s Health.
+She said the 150-plus cancellations across her three clinics in Texas left some women “begging for the abortions they needed.”

+Paxton’s office did not immediately return a request for comment Wednesday.
+But hours before the lawsuit was filed, Paxton said in an interview with a conservative group called Texas Values that the state would be watching all medical procedures and that any unnecessary procedures needed to be stopped, which he said included abortion.

+He has previously said that failure to comply with the order can result in penalties of up to $1,000 or 180 days of jail time.

+Texas has been a battleground over abortion rights for a decade.
+Whole Woman’s Health had also sued Texas over a sweeping 2013 anti-abortion law that resulted in more than half of Texas’ abortion clinics shuttering before it was overturned by the U.S. Supreme Court.

-The issue over abortion during the pandemic also has flared in Ohio, where abortion clinics received letters Friday from Republican Attorney General Dave Yost ordering them to cease all “non-essential” surgical abortions.
+The issue over abortion during the pandemic also has also flared during the pandemic also has flared in Ohio, where abortion clinics received letters Friday from Republican Attorney General Dave Yost ordering them to cease all “non-essential” surgical abortions.
 Yost wrote that the procedures violate a March 17 order issued by the state health director.

 However, representatives of Ohio clinics said that they were in compliance with the health director’s order and planned to continue providing abortions.